ssp4all/csc-510-hw-03/README.md

 ![julia debugging difficulty](https://github.com/ssp4all/csc-510-hw-03/blob/master/src/images/julia_debugging_difficulty.png)
 ![julia no of bugs](https://github.com/ssp4all/csc-510-hw-03/blob/master/src/images/julia_no_of_bugs.png)

-None of the participants had Ruby extensively before.
-Around 70% of the participants rated their familarity with Ruby as 1 out 5, meanwhile only one person marked their familarity as 4 out of 5; which was the highest rated familarity reported.

-It is safe to say that Ruby is obscure for most of the participants.
-But still, when shown a snippet of Ruby code; all of them felt debugging a Ruby code was of easy or moderate difficulty.
-It seems participants felt Ruby was easier to read and understand despite not using Ruby a lot prior to this.

-During the debugging, most of the participants were able to find all the bugs in the code, while all of them being able to find atleast one bug in it.
-But after debugging the code, there was a significant shift in their opinion regarding the difficulty of debugging this code.
-While the people finding Ruby "easy" dropped from 60% to 30%, while 60% of the participants now found the code to be of moderate difficulty, which is jump up from 40%, with only one of the participant thinking it was hard.
-Previously, no one had felt it was hard.

-The team members who were observers during the task found that most of the participants were unable to understand what the error message was about and were put-off by the way ranges work in Ruby.
-But except that, most of them quickly understood what was the error in the code.
+Only one person said that he had seen Julia code earlier, all other participants had never read or written code in Julia.
+So we can say that for all participants, finding bugs in Julia was a new experience.
+We also tend to think that due to less familiarity debugging in Julia might be difficult.

+A code snippet of Julia was shown to thm before their debugging task and they were asked to predict the difficulty level they will face in the experiment.
+90% people felt the difficulty might be modetrate to Hard.
+Only 1 person felt the difficulty would be very easy.

+70% of the participants were able to successfully debig all the bugs in the experiment.
+While a single participant(10%) wasnt able to find a single bug in the alloted time.

+After the experiment, we could see a shift of opinion when they were asked to rate the difficulty level again.
+40% felt the task was very easy to easy as contrary to 10% before experiment and 60% felt it to be moderate to hard, down from 90% before the experiment.

+We can conclude that debugging code in Julia was mostly modertate, but people were able to understand and pick up the language in less time.
+Most people had never read code in Julia but were able to successfully complete the experiment.

 ## Conclusions